semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 ### Enable autofix suggestions

-Autofix allows you to receive code snippets to remediate true positives.
+Assistant autofix allows you to receive AI-generated code snippets to remediate true positives.
 Perform the following to enable it:

 1. Sign in to Semgrep AppSec Platform, and navigate to **Settings > Deployment**.
 2. In the **Assistant** section, click the **Autofix suggestions for Code** <i class="fa-solid fa-toggle-large-on"></i> if it is not yet enabled.